AmanStarLitePro/Action-Recognition/README.md

 **Server Access**
 - API accessible via the local host server at `http://127.0.0.1:5000`.

 ## 📬 Access API Using Postman Software Using JSON
 To access the API using Postman, follow these steps:

-Install Postman:
+- Install Postman:

-If you haven't already, download and install Postman from [here](https://www.postman.com/downloads/).
+- If you haven't already, download and install Postman from [here](https://www.postman.com/downloads/).

+- Open Postman: Start the Postman application.

-Create a New Request:
+- Create a New Request: Click on the "New" button and select "HTTP Request".

-Open Postman and click on New to create a new HTTP request.
-Set the Request Type and URL:

-Select POST as the request type.
+- Set Request Type: Change the request type to POST.

-Enter the API endpoint URL: http://127.0.0.1:5000/predict.
+- Enter the URL: In the request URL field, enter the endpoint URL: http://127.0.0.1:5000/predict.

-Set Headers:
+- Add Video File:

-Click on the Headers tab and add the following key-value pair:
+- Click on the "Body" tab below the URL field.
-Content-Type: application/json
-Set the Body:
+   - Select "form-data".
+   - In the "Key" field, enter video.

-Click on the Body tab and select raw and JSON (application/json).
+   - In the "Value" field, click on the dropdown and select "File".
-Enter the JSON payload with the video data you want to process.
-For example:
+   - Choose the video file you want to upload.

-Copy code
-{
-  "video_path": "path/to/your/video.mp4"
-}

-Send the Request:
+- Send the Request: Click the "Send" button.

-Click on Send to submit your request to the API.
-You should receive a response with the processed frames and video output.
+- Receive the Response:
+  - If the request is successful, the response should contain the annotated video file.
+  - You can download and view this video to see the predictions overlaid on the frames.

 For more details on using Postman, refer to the [Postman Documentation](https://learning.postman.com/docs/introduction/overview/).